Student Visa Information

 Immigration Services for Students of Payap University

-The Payap University Office of Internationalization (OI) will help all registered students (non-Thai citizens) extend their visas to make the full length of study at Payap legal.
+The Payap University Division of International Affairs will help all registered students (non-Thai citizens) extend their visas to make the full length of study at Payap legal.
 The contact person to assist with preparing your visa paperwork is the secretary for your faculty.

 Students need to submit the required documentation two weeks prior to their visa expiration date.
 Before coming, please view this Flowchart_Visa_process.pdf document to understand the process and the documents required.
 For your convenience, the following are the necessary forms which can be completed online: